Older Adult Infolink

 L2R 3J5

-Provides temporary housing and shelter for women who are homeless, for any reason, in a safe, homelike environment.
+Provides temporary housing and shelter for women and Gender Diverse individuals who are homeless, for any reason, in a safe, homelike environment.

-Facility has 20 beds, shared washroom/bath/shower facilities and provides breakfast, lunch and dinner.
+Facility has 20 beds in shared rooms, shared washroom/bath/shower facilities and provides breakfast, lunch and dinner.

-The centre is staffed by advocates who work with residents to assist them in goal planning and accessing community resources in their search for affordable housing.
+The Centre is staffed by advocates who work with guests to assist them in goal planning and accessing community resources in their search for affordable housing.

 On-Site Transitional Housing- Application, Personal Interview and Wait List